Chapter 1 – Roadway Encounters

 “Morning.
 You’ve been with us a little over eight hours”

 “I’m freezing to death,” he said.
 “Why is my throat so sore?”

 “You had a breathing tube in.
 The soreness will be gone in a couple of days.”

 His eyes suddenly flew wide open and he panicked.
 The leather portfolio in the right-side saddlebag, where was it?
-The leather portfolio itself was unremarkable, easy to dismiss.
-But if someone saw the file inside, they would know that it contained government papers, the evidence he’d gathered over the last four years, and names, at least one that was highly recognizable.
+The portfolio itself was unremarkable, easy to dismiss.
+But if someone saw the file inside, they would know that it contained government papers, the evidence he’d gathered over the last four years, and names, at least one of which was highly recognizable.
 The file was the reason for all he’d gone through—all that led him to disappear and become someone else four years ago.
 If the file fell into the wrong hands, he might well not survive the consequences.
 The thought blew all the cobwebs away.